 Most of the natural attractions can also be reached by hiking on the marked trails.

-One of the top places in Bucovina to enjoy is the Mocanita Hutulca, another of Romania’s narrow-gauge steam trains which runs in the region.
+One of the top things to do in Bucovina is ride Mocanita Hutulca, another of Romania’s narrow-gauge steam trains which runs in the region.
 While the Mocanita from Maramures is definitely more famous, this one crosses equally breathtaking landscapes.

 Cacica Salt Mine